PizzaDAO/pizza-oven-py/README.md

 ## 🍕 Pizza Shud B free

 This repository makes pizzas.
 More specifically, it accepts json input, transforms it and then passes it into the rendering pieline for some 🤌 fresh apizza pie.
 A Chainlink oracle is also included that can fire off requests to bake a pizza.
-The application is developed in python and uses modern python development tools (e.g. Poetry for dependency management and FastAPI for serving up the api.)
+The application is developed in python and uses modern python development tools (e.g. Poetry for dependency management and FastAPI for serving up the api).

 ## 💻 Requirements